muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m77T31)
+- New: Map to Vjoy: stepped axis mode (button to axis): gains a new encoder mode.
+This mode uses an acceleration curve and pulse time to step (modify) the axis output based on pulse frequency and direction.
+This is used for inputs such as rotary encoders that generate a pulse trigger.
+The mode supports a latching input to handle the reverse pulse input, enabling a single mapping to handle both rotary directions.
+The encoder calculation is direction aware to speed up or slow down the rate of change and direction of rotation.
+The mode operates in two output modes: The setpoint mode (axis will stay where it was based on the last pulse) - default, or a spring mode (axis will return to set value when the pulses stop).
+The spring mode is named so after spring loaded rotary encoders that return to the center to mimic this behavior even if the input is not spring loaded.
+This avoids having to map an extra input to recenter an axis.
+- Fix: Map to VJoy action: corrected output description in visual.
+- Fix: Keyboard Device: corrected input description.
+- Fix: Keyboard Device: display keys in correct order for latched keys (multi keys)
+- Fix: API: model reindex uses incorrect datatype for hash computation
+-

 ### (m77T30)
 - Change: API: changed device enumeration logic and added additional filter for invalid (ghost) devices
 - Fix: Input Viewer: state visualizer enumeration exception in some situations.